Meno: Anytus

 Meno now beseeches Socrates to return to the original question, how virtue is acquired, and in particular, whether or not it is acquired by teaching or through life experience.
 Socrates proceeds on the hypothesis that virtue is knowledge, and it is quickly agreed that, if this is true, virtue is teachable.
 They turn to the question of whether virtue is indeed knowledge.
 Socrates is hesitant, because, if virtue were knowledge, there should be teachers and learners of it, but there are none.

 Coincidentally Anytus appears, whom Socrates praises as the son of Anthemion, who earned his fortune with intelligence and hard work.
 He says that Anthemion had his son well-educated and so Anytus is well-suited to join the investigation.
 Socrates suggests that the sophists are teachers of virtue.
 Anytus is horrified, saying that he neither knows any, nor cares to know any.
 Socrates then questions why it is that men do not always produce sons of the same virtue as themselves.
 He alludes to other notable male figures, such as Themistocles, Aristides, Pericles and Thucydides, and casts doubt on whether these men produced sons as capable of virtue as themselves.
 Anytus becomes offended and accuses Socrates of slander, warning him to be careful expressing such opinions.
-(The historical Anytus was one of Socrates' accusers in his trial.)
+(The historical Anytus was one of Socrates's accusers in his trial.)
 Socrates suggests that Anytus does not realize what slander is, and continues his dialogue with Meno as to the definition of virtue.